 - Tumbled and embossed/dimpled slate

 Once the size and shape are known, there are color choices.
 Again, there’s a wide range.
-Earth tones are popular, but look at the tones already in your house, particularly the roof color and trim.
+Earth tones are popular, but look at the tones already in your house, particularly the roof color and trim, you can make this possible with roofing ipswich and many other projects you have in mind.
 You can stay in the same color family or go with a contrasting color palette or a bold, vibrant statement color like red.

 Depending upon the brick pavers you’ve chosen, you’ll have layout options.
 These options may include: